La Salle Causeway: History

-In 1917, the Penny Bridge was replaced by the causeway which included three bridges: two bridges at each end of the causeway, and the centre lift bridge.
+In 1917, the Penny Bridge was replaced by the causeway which included three bridges: two bridges at each end of the causeway, and the centre bascule lift bridge.
 Only the original centre lift bridge remains since the steel bridges at the east and the west ends of the causeway were replaced with concrete bridges in 1962 and 1993, respectively.

+On March 30, 2024, a diagonal steel truss element supporting the counterweight on the lift bridge was damaged while work was carried out to strengthen it.
+Public Services and Procurement Canada soon followed with an announcement about a long-term closure of the bridge.

+On May 28, 2024, Public Services and Procurement Canada announced that the lift bridge will be demolished and replaced by a new movable bridge.

+On October 3, 2024, a temporary modular bridge that has replaced the lift bridge was opened to traffic and pedestrians.